mincho-js/mincho/packages/react/README.md

 ### Transform Errors

-When `jsxCssProp: true` is enabled, unsupported v2 cases fail during the transform with explicit diagnostics:
+When `jsxCssProp: true` is enabled, unsupported css prop cases fail during the transform with explicit diagnostics:

 | Case | Message |
 | --- | --- |